Positive equilibria in mass action networks: geometry and bounds: Special cases

 Networks which admit a monomial parameterisation include deficiency zero networks \cite{Craciun2009toric,Feinberg1972complex}, networks satisfying the hypotheses of the deficiency one theorem \cite{Feinberg1995class}, networks with toric steady states \cite{Millan2012toricsteadystates}, and the networks studied in \cite{conradi2019total}.
 By \cite{Millan2012toricsteadystates}, see also \cite{Muller2015injectivity,sadeghimanesh:multi}, deciding upon multistationarity (the existence of multiple positive equilibria in a stoichiometric class), reduces to a simple check involving only the exponent matrix $B$ and $\Gamma$.

 Clearly, if $\# \mathcal{A}_\k\leq 1$ for all $\k \in \R^m_+$, then the network admits a monomial parameterisation with exponent matrix being the toricity matrix $\wQ$ by \Cref{thminj}(i).
-The next result shows that for a network that is not strongly degenerate, and working with the fundamental partition, the existence of a monomial parameterisation in fact implies that $\# \mathcal{A}_\k\leq 1$ for all $\k \in \R^m_+$.
+The next result shows that for a network that is not strongly degenerate, and working with the finest partition, the existence of a monomial parameterisation in fact implies that $\# \mathcal{A}_\k\leq 1$ for all $\k \in \R^m_+$.

-\begin{thm} A $(n,m,r)$ network that is not strongly degenerate admits a monomial parameterisation if and only if, with the fundamental partition $\mP_f$, $\# \mathcal{A}_\k\leq 1$ for all $\k \in \R^m_+$.
+\begin{thm} A $(n,m,r)$ network that is not strongly degenerate admits a monomial parameterisation if and only if, with the finest partition $\mP_f$, $\# \mathcal{A}_\k\leq 1$ for all $\k \in \R^m_+$.
 Additionally, in this case the exponent matrix is any choice of $\wQ_{\mP_f}$. \end{thm} \begin{proof} The reverse implication follows from \Cref{thminj}.
-For the forward implication, as the network is not strongly degenerate, \cite[Sec 4]{feliu:toric} gives that if the network admits a monomial parameterisation, then necessarily the exponent matrix $B$ consists of the first $n$ rows of any matrix whose columns form a basis of $\ker [ A \, | \, \bm{1}_{\mP_f}]$.
+For the forward implication, as the network is not strongly degenerate, \cite[Sec 4]{feliu:toric} gives that if the network admits a monomial parameterisation, then necessarily the exponent matrix $B$ consists of the first $n$ rows of any matrix whose columns form a basis of $\ker\,[ A \, | \, \bm{1}_{\mP_f}]$.
 Hence the result follows again by \Cref{thminj}. \end{proof}

-\begin{rem} When $\mP_f$ is the trivial partition, \cite[Theorem 15]{muller_deshpande} provides a characterisation of when $\Ak$ has exactly one element for all $\k$.
-By \Cref{thm:toric}, under these conditions, the network admits a monomial parameterisation for all $\k$. \end{rem}
+\begin{rem} When $\mP_f$ is the trivial partition, \cite[Theorem 15]{muller_deshpande} gives conditions for when $\Ak$ has exactly one element for all $\k$.
+By \Cref{thm:toric}, under these conditions, the network admits a monomial parameterisation for all $\k$.
+In \cite[Section 3.1]{regensburger:gale}, it is shown that for the trivial case where $Y$ consists of one point and $W$ is empty, that is, $m=s_{\mP} + p = r+p$, explicit binomial equations for $\Ek$ can be easily obtained. \end{rem}